Public History Alumni

 Public History theory and perspectives also informed my Master's thesis ("Henry Thoreau's Debt to Society: A Micro Literary History") and master's fields in (1.)
 Early U.S. American Intellectual and Literary History and (2.)
 Modern Ireland.

 After leaving UMass, I was offered a grant-funded position at The Emily Dickinson Museum.
-I work in two areas of this literary house museum: the education department, coordinating an NEH workshop on teaching Emily Dickinson in the classroom, and the curatorial department, developing the museum’s collection of Dickinson family library editions.
-As of fall 2013, I am also a junior editor for The Massachusetts Review.
+I worked in two areas of this literary house museum: the education department, coordinating an NEH workshop on teaching Emily Dickinson in the classroom, and the curatorial department, developing the museum’s collection of Dickinson family library editions.
+From 2013 to 2015, I served as a junior editor for The Massachusetts Review.
+As of November 2016 I am a Production Editor for Oxford University Press.

 Jonathan Haeber (2013) | Field Services Director, California Preservation Foundation